Seiko Matsuda: 2004–2008

-In May 2004, she released her sixty-first single Aitai.
+In May 2004, she released her sixty-first single "Aitai".
 It served as a television commercial song to the Daikyo Incorporated, in which Seiko starred together with her daughter Sayaka.
-The single debut at number 12 on the Oricon Weekly charts and sold over 4k copies.
+The single debuted at number 12 on the Oricon Weekly charts.
 In the yearly Oricon rankings, the single stayed at number 247.
-As of 2023, it became her last single to sold over 4k copies.
-In June 2004, she released her thirty-seventh studio album Sunshine.
-It is new album to be released for the first time in two years, since she left previous recording label.
-It is marked to be last album to be produced by Harada.
-The album has received positive feedbacks by debuting at the number 6 on the Oricon Weekly charts, making into top 10 with the album for the first time since 1997.
-Between June and July, Seio held concert tour "Seiko Matsuda Concert Tour 2004 Sunshine" In July 2004, she released duet song Smile on me with the comedian Takaaki Ishibashi under stage name Seiko & Crazy.T.
+As of 2023, it became her last single to sell more than 4,000 copies.
+In June, she released her thirty-seventh studio album "Sunshine", the first in two year and the last to be produced by Harada.
+The album has received positive feedback, debuting at number 6 on the Oricon Weekly charts, the first in the Top 10 since 1997.
+Between June and July, the "Seiko Matsuda Concert Tour 2004 Sunshine" was performed, In July, she released the duet "Smile on me" with comedian Takaaki Ishibashi under the stage name "Seiko & Crazy.T".
 It served as a theme song to the sport television program "S☆1 Baseball".
-The single debuted at number 18 on the Oricon Weekly charts.
-In November 2004, she released her thirty-fifth home-video release "Seiko Matsuda Concert Tour 2004 Sunshine", it includes footage of concert tour which launched on the same year.
+The single debuted at number 18.
+In November 2004, she released her thirty-fifth home-video release "Seiko Matsuda Concert Tour 2004 Sunshine".